April 11 is National Pet Day. Make some homemade and healthy low-fat dog treats for your dogs.

 - Multi Functional - Our toaster oven comes with many features and cooking functions some of which include: baking, broiling, toasting, and keeping food warm.

-- Built In Timer – The 30 min timer includes precise toast settings and stay-on functionality.
+- Built In Timer – The 30 min timer includes precise toast settings

 2. Cheddar Seaweed Treats